 AIM: Given the risk of surveillance and breach of privacy technologies like FRT pose, activists believe that they should be completely banned.
 What is your take?

-To begin with, surveillance has always existed; people have always watched other people, especially in the context of, say, a public health issue or in prisons.
-There’s always this notion of having to watch your fellows or people under you for public safety and security, etc. In the current time, the availability of information, processing prowess and the entry of private technology companies trying to make a profit out of this has made surveillance even more advanced.
+Surveillance has always existed; people have always watched other people, especially in the context of, say, public health or prisons.
+The notion that people need to be monitored or watched for public safety and security is not new.
+What has changed in the last century is the development of large scale information storage and processing technologies, and the entry of private companies with business models targeted at making a profit out of this information.
+This has made surveillance simultaneously more sophisticated and mundane.

-It is important to consider two perspectives here.
-The first is that we are already living in a hostile society where there is a power asymmetry between authorities and the public.
-Developing more advanced tools of surveillance would further exacerbate that asymmetry.
-So – any amount of it is too much.
+In addition, we are living in a society where there is a large and growing power asymmetry between different groups: the government and the citizens, the rich and the poor, the police and the public.
+Developing more advanced and pervasive tools of surveillance in such a society would likely further exacerbate that asymmetry and directly harm those that are vulnerable.
+So, really – any amount of this surveillance is too much.

 The often-repeated claims by the authorities and those who develop such technologies are that they make life easier and more convenient.
 The question here that must be addressed is whose life is made better?
 To what end?
 And at what cost?
 Also, at the stage of development that these technologies are currently in, whether they actually enable the police to serve the public better and increase public safety and security is a whole other question.